cogfin/jfconfig/README.md

 When there is no sensible default or you require an environment variable to be supplied be supplied, then add an empty default `${ENV_VAR:-}`, which will be replaced with null (a default of empty string can be supplied with `${ENV_VAR:-""}`)

-In the following example, the configuration will fail validation if either USE_THE_THING or MYAPP_PASSWORD is not set (and MYAPP_PASSWORD cannot be an empty String)
+In the following example, the configuration will fail validation if either USE_THE_THING or MYAPP_PASSWORD is not set (additionally MYAPP_PASSWORD cannot be an empty String)

 ###### AppCfg.groovy
 ```groovy